NicodemeB/node-reveal.js/slides/offline/ucis_cialdini_04_asxckiikt5.md

 - Advertisement

 Notes:
 Graham is an american evangelist preacher
-- 6000 people go to the town to move forward at different good moments to create the effect of a population walking froward spontaneously
+- 6000 people go to the town to move forward at different good moments to create the effect of a population walking froward spontaneously.

+Money is already put in the church basket to make people believe that everyone is giving.

+- Advertisement:
-Advertisement: the favorite cheese of the belgians, interview in the street, actors presenting themselves as regular people
+ - "the favorite cheese of the belgians"
+ - "interview in the street, actors presenting themselves as regular people"

-Trans. and it can be used in a positive way:
+In the next slides we will see that the effect can also be used in positive ways